-person's hand grabbing a fuel pump
+person's hand on a fuel pump

 4 common myths about gas mileage